Samsung/tizen-docs/docs/application/dotnet/guides/applications/component-based-app.md

 - `icon-display`

   This attribute is only for the frame component element.
-If this value is set to `true`, the home application will display an icon on the app tray for the frame components.
+If this value is set to `true`, the home application displays an icon on the app tray for the frame components.

 - `launch_mode`